michaelmarzec/michaelmarzec.github.io/_posts/2022-02-07-spotifyplaylistclustering-exploratoryanalysis.md

 #### Conclusion and Future Efforts

-Altogether, I am happy with my inital attempt at automated playlists.
+Altogether, I am happy with my initial attempt at automated playlists.
 The playlists aren’t perfect (to be expected) but they seem to have some coherent similarities.
 A few additional concluding thoughts and ideas for future updates:

 - I would like to add an output report (and/or title the playlists) based on the various audio features.
-For example, whichever playlist has the highest average ‘danceability’ could be named “autoPlaylist_dancetracks’.
+For example, whichever playlist has the highest average ‘danceability’ could be named 'autoPlaylist_dancetracks’.
 - I want to develop end-to-end deployment for a casual end user.
 At a bare minimum, the parameters could be limited to the Spotify Client ID, Spotify Secret Code, Spotify username, and number of desired playlists.
 For advanced users, additional options could include the principal component threshold, preferred clustering algorithm, and whether to print the scree and inertia plots.
     - Ideally, this could be completed via a simple hosted website or a local executable.
 - I am still considering what a model rerun should look like… Should it retain the original model and predict (i.e., place) the newly liked songs into the existing playlists?
 Or should it delete all cluster-based playlists, retrain and recreate the playlists from scratch?